-A smart business marketing strategy now consists of a website, email marketing services, and a social media presence, all working as interlinked components.
+A smart business marketing strategy from Platinum Web Marketing Strategies now consists of a website, email marketing services, and a social media presence, all working as interlinked components (plus a bit of line management similar to computer support London).
 Articles published in the news section of a website can form the basis of a newsletter to clients.
 In turn, the newsletter drives traffic to the website.
 Dialogue on social media sites fosters relationships, which can be made more solid by email marketing, or inviting potential clients to the website.

 Blogs on business websites have changed the way businesses communicate with their clients.
 Gone are the days of the ‘brochure website’, which was nothing more than an advertisement – another way of showing off all the positive qualities of the business without offering clients the opportunity to express how they feel.
 Facebook pages and social media sites like Twitter are helping businesses connect with their customers with greater ease.

 Sharing insider knowledge of a particular industry on so-called ‘news pages’ has turned out to be profitable to businesses.
 It has helped cement relationships between the business and the client – relationships built on mutual trust and respect.